andruhon/AndroidReadXLSX/README.md

 and other stuff...

-After that just unpack full ooxml schemas pack ooxml-schemas-1.0.jar and add files one by one into your poi-ooxml (using zip) as exceptions thrown by you app when you trying to read xlsx.
+After that just unpack full ooxml schemas pack ooxml-schemas-1.0.jar and add files/classes one by one into your poi-ooxml (using zip) as exceptions thrown by you app when you trying to read xlsx.

 This project already contains two reduced jars:
-**libs/poi-ooxml-3.10-reduced.jar**
+* **libs/poi-ooxml-3.10-reduced.jar**
-**libs/poi-ooxml-schemas-3.10-reduced-more.jar**
+* **libs/poi-ooxml-schemas-3.10-reduced-more.jar**
 these two are enough to read simple XLSX files with formulas and some formatting.
 All other jars are obviously should be included too, but they are not modified.